 Weather on the Islands

-The ideal time to visit the Mackerel Islands is in the Pilbara winter season, from late March through to early November.
-This is when the weather is cooler and drier than in the summer months, with average maximum temperatures ranging between 25° and 33° Celsius, and average minimum temperatures ranging between 15° and 24° Celsius.
+The ideal time to visit the Mackerel Islands is in the Autumn, Winter or Spring seasons, from March through to November.
+This is when the weather is warm and sunny, but cooler than in the summer months, with average maximum temperatures ranging between 25° and 34° Celsius, and average minimum temperatures ranging between 16° and 26° Celsius.

 Most of the region's rainfall occurs during the summer months, with annual precipitation averaging around 430mm, or 17 inches (430 litres per square metre).
 We are prone to some pretty impressive storms and cyclones occasionally!

 There is also minimal swell in the area, meaning once the wind decreases so too does the sea state.
-It is not uncommon to experience afternoon ‘glass-offs’ – perfect conditions for stand-up-paddling and other marine activities.
+It is not uncommon to experience afternoon glass offs - perfect conditions for stand-up-paddling, kayaking and snorkelling.